DataStax-Academy/ds201-lab09/step1.md

 ```
 /workspace/ds201-lab09/node2/bin/nodetool gossipinfo
 ```
-Verify whether the gossip information is the same as it is for *node1*, especially for the status.
+Verify whether the gossip information is the same as it is for *node1*, especially the status.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">